kaplanbr/Serdar-Ortac-Lyrics-Generator/README.md

 # Serdar-Ortac-Lyric-Generator

 Markow Chain model for generating Serdar Ortaç lyrics.
 Levenshtein similarity is used for ryhmes.
+You can optionally input starting words of lyrics.
 Model writes 4 lines of lyrics with stochastic rhyme, number of words logic.

 Example usage: